vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/14_PRIESTS_AND_HEROES/4_The_First_of_Men.md

 +++

 In the Rigveda there can be no doubt as to who is the real first man: it is Manu or Manus, whose name, cognate perhaps with the Gothic manna, and the root man, 'think', appears as a definite forefather of men nearly forty times in the Rigveda.
 He is essentially the first of sacrificers, and the estab- lisher of sacrifice, though he appears with other old sacrificers also, Añgiras, Bhṛgu, Atharvan, Dadhyañc, Atri, and Kaṇva.
-The gods, Mātariśvan, or Kāvya Uśană, are said to have given Agni to Manu.
+The gods, Mātariśvan, or Kāvya Uśanā, are said to have given Agni to Manu.
 Again it is the three lakes of the Soma of Manus that Indra drinks to strengthen himself for the fight with Vṛtra.
 A bird brings Soma to Manu.
-In the Brahmaņas he con-
+In the Brahmaṇas he con-

 1 Gruppe, Griech.
 Culte, i.
 298 ff.; Olden-